fluent/fluent-bit/documentation/output/forward.md

-# Fluentd
+# Forward

-The __fluentd__ output plugin allows to integrate [Fluent Bit](http://fluentbit.io) with [Fluentd](http://fluentd.org) easily.
+_Forward_ is the protocol used by [Fluentd](http://www.fluentd.org) to route messages between peers.
+The __forward__ output plugin allows to integrate [Fluent Bit](http://fluentbit.io) with [Fluentd](http://fluentd.org) easily.
 There are not configuration steps required besides to specify where [Fluentd](http://fluentd.org) is located, it can be on the local host or a in a remote machine.

-## Fluentd Setup
+## Forward Setup

 Before to proceed, make sure that [Fluentd](http://fluentd.org) is installed in your system, if it's not the case please refer to the following [Fluentd Installation](http://docs.fluentd.org/v0.12/categories/installation) document and go ahead with that.